 Seems crazy, right?
 It’s just like interacting with a dog.

 What makes a dog more comfortable with you over time?

 The same stuff that’s worked forever.
 Talking to them like a baby in a friendly, inviting tone.

-If you want your chinchilla to get used to their surroundings and used to being around you, you need to communicate with them.
+If you want your chinchilla to get used to its surroundings and used to being around you, you need to communicate with it.

 This way, when it is time to start handling, cuddling and holding more often, your chinchilla is not frightened and has heard your voice thousands of times.